 RADF promotes the role and value of arts, culture and heritage as key drivers of diverse and inclusive communities and strong regions; and provides training, education and employment opportunities for Queensland artist and local communities.

-Applications are now closed for Round 1 of the Regional Arts Development Fund for projects to be undertaken between January and June will open on 10 October and will close 5 November 2018.
+Applications for Round 1 of the Regional Arts Development Fund for projects to be undertaken between January and June will open on 10 October and will close 5 November 2018.

 Will be advertised in April for projects to be undertaken between July and December 2018.